A simple delicious recipe for Fermented Hot Sauce using fresh summer chilies, with no special equipment and only 20 minutes of hands on time!

 This should keep up to 6 months in the fridge ( probably even longer).

 Use any chili pepper you like, or a blend of different peppers (in the same color palate) .
 To temper the heat, feel free to add a similar colored bell pepper.
+Also, the fermentation will mellow the heat a little.

 If you need more water to cover or fill the jar, use 1 teaspoons salt per cup of warm water.